scrupal/scrupal/assets/docs/developers/opa/index.md

-# Scrupal OPA SubProject
+# Scrupal OPA Project

-This Scrupal subproject provides One Page Application utilities for Scrupal
+The scrupal-opa project provides One Page Application utilities for Scrupal